-It’s May now, so take a look at the May, June, and July columns in your spreadsheet.
+It’s May now, so look at the May, June, and July columns in your spreadsheet.
 Is there enough coming in over the next three months to keep your bills paid, or do you need to start pitching and getting some quick hits?
 Keeping a close track of your finances will help you answer these kinds of important questions quickly and accurately.

 Here’s what this looks like: